rybafish/rybafish.github.io/customKPIgantt.md

 Free form KPI description for the KPI table.

 ### sql
 SQL statement providing host, START, STOP, entity and description.
 Note: according to YAML formatting rules the sql statement has to start with '>' character and must be idented.
+Note: same character must be used for indentation, we recommend to use spaces in order to avoid yaml parsing issues.

 START and STOP columns are timestamp format.